 All our lawyers will continue to maintain contact with our clients either by telephone or other digital platforms to suit them; and are working with our clients to try and provide practical solutions to problems such as financial pressures or difficulties with the availability of carers or the provision of specialist equipment, for example.

-A daily operational summary is produced by the Court service detailing the current operational status of the Courts.
+A weekly operational update continues: the current operational status of the Courts.

 Medical / Non-Medical Experts